-All (100%) of the sustainable investments were made in onshore wind farms.
+All (100%) of the sustainable investments were made in onshore wind farms and photovoltaic solar parks via Taaleri SolarWind II.

 To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to fully renewable power or low-carbon fuels by the end of 2035.
 For nuclear energy, the criteria include comprehensive safety and waste management rules.